bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

 The npm dist-tag follows from the version itself: a stable version is published as `latest`, and a pre-release under its own channel (`beta`, `rc`, and so on), so installing the package without asking for a tag keeps returning the stable release.

-Every invocation also takes `--dry-run`, which prints each step of the release, from `npm version` to the final `git push`, and ends with `[dry-run] nothing was published, committed or pushed`.
+Every invocation also takes `--dry-run`, which prints each step of the release, from `npm version` to the final atomic push to the main repository, and ends with `[dry-run] nothing was published, committed or pushed`.

 ```bash
 ./scripts/publish-version.sh 1.0.0 --dry-run
 ```

-Five guards stop a release before it changes anything:
+Six guards stop a release before it changes anything:

 - a branch that is not a release branch of the main repository, in sync with it: `Error: branch main tracks origin/main, which is not a release branch of bigbluebutton/bigbluebutton-html-plugin-sdk.` The main repository and its release branches are declared in `scripts/lib/release-branches.json`, so a new release line is a one-line addition there.
 - a version that is not a version: `"1.0" is not a semantic version.
 Expected MAJOR.MINOR.PATCH, optionally followed by a pre-release such as -beta.1.`
 - a version that does not move the package forward: `Error: 0.1.26 is not higher than the current version 0.1.26.`
 - a git tag that is already taken: `Error: tag v0.1.27 already exists.`
 - a working tree with uncommitted changes: `Error: the working tree has uncommitted changes.`
+- a main repository remote that is not reachable over ssh: `Error: remote upstream is the main repository bigbluebutton/bigbluebutton-html-plugin-sdk, but its URL is not an ssh URL (...).` Releases are pushed over ssh, and the message prints the exact `git remote set-url` that points the remote at its ssh URL.

 The branch guard reads the remote tip over the network to confirm the branch is in sync, and under `--dry-run` it only reports what a real run would refuse, so a dry run still works from any branch or clone.
 The "not higher" and "uncommitted changes" guards belong to the npm stage: the git-only re-run described below skips them by design.

+The release is pushed to the remote that is the main repository, found by matching each remote's `owner/name` (so a fork checked out as `origin` never receives it).
+When more than one remote matches, the first over ssh in `git remote` order wins, and the chosen remote is named in the output.
+The branch commit and the tag then go up in a single atomic push, so a release can never land half on one remote and half on another.

+Releases are pushed over ssh on purpose.
+An https remote with a working credential helper would push just as well, but a missing credential there fails halfway through, after the package is already on npm.
+Requiring ssh turns that into an upfront refusal with a one-line fix, before anything is published.

 The two stages of the release can be toggled off independently through environment variables, and both honor `--dry-run`: